Double Commander uses the free Delphi library TRegExpr by Andrey V. Sorokin: https://regex.sorokin.engineer/en/latest/.

 foobar |

-matches string "foobar" |
+matches string foobar |

 \^FooBarPtr |

-matches "^FooBarPtr" |
+matches ^FooBarPtr |

-Characters may be specified using a escape sequences syntax much like that used in C and Perl: "\n" matches a newline, "\t" a tab, etc.
+Characters may be specified using a escape sequences syntax much like that used in C and Perl: \n

-If you need wide (Unicode) character code, you can use "\x{nnnn}", where "nnnn" - one or more hexadecimal digits.
+If you need wide (Unicode) character code, you can use \x{nnnn}

 Escape sequences | |